 - Taking steps necessary to achieve company priorities linked to the vision

-For example, leaders may engage team members in activities that correlate to fulfillment of revenue, growth, and organizational culture goals.
+For example, leaders may engage team members in activities that correlate to fulfilling revenue, growth, and organizational culture goals.
 Team members may brainstorm methods to improve the interaction between departments targeting improved organizational culture.
 This type of activity allows a team to focus on accomplishing departmental tasks that translate to the company goals and vision.

 To build an organization of mutual respect and understanding, leaders must understand behavioral patterns that contribute to the desired culture.
 In this case, he or she will continue efforts that build unity within the organization.
 This may include contests and employee recognition programs.